How to check your housing benefit payments

 - or any other child.

-Before you complete the benefits claim form (which can also be found in the Documents section on this page) use the entitledto benefits calculator to work out your benefit entitlement.
+Before you complete the benefits claim form (PDF 2.87MB), use the benefits calculator to work out your benefit entitlement.

 How do I apply to claim?

-You will need to download the benefits claim form from the Documents section.
-In the Documents section you will also find a new claim information booklet which tells you about the benefit claim process and the information we need from you.
+You will need to download the benefits claim form (PDF 2.87MB).
+You can also download the new claim information booklet (PDF 599KB) which tells you about the benefit claim process and the information we need from you.
 You can also get these from a one stop centre.
-You can hand in your completed form at a one stop centre, or if you are a council tenant at your local housing office.
+You can hand in your completed form at a one stop centre, or if you are a council tenant, at your local housing office.

 From 1 April 2016 the maximum period for which a housing benefit claim may be backdated is one month.
 This applies to working age only.